sleak-lbl/weekly-emails/items/modulepath.md

 in the default `MODULEPATH` with `/global/common/software/nersc/cle7/modulefiles` and `/global/common/software/nersc/cle7/extra_modulefiles`.

-This moves also allows us to migrate our modulefile version management to a gitlab repository supporting modern best practices for software management.
+This move also allows us to migrate our modulefile version management to a gitlab repository supporting modern best practices for software management.

 **We don't expect this to have any visible impact on users or jobs** but we